Designed by doctors, shaped by you

 Here’s how Hers works

-2. Clinician evaluation.
-After submitting your assessment, a licensed healthcare provider will review your answers to determine if you qualify for treatment.
+2. Provider evaluation.
+After submitting your assessment, a licensed healthcare provider will review your answers to determine if you are eligible for treatment.
 There’s typically no need to book a call or video consultation, but it is required in a few states.

 3. Prescription and treatment plan.
-If suitable, a provider will write you a prescription for weight loss medication, and you’ll get a personalized weight loss treatment plan.
+If eligible, a provider will write you a prescription for weight loss medication, and you’ll get a personalized weight loss treatment plan.

 4. Direct shipping.
-Medications are shipped to your door.
+Medications are shipped to your door at no extra charge.
 You’ll get everything you need to start treatment, including injection supplies and instructions (if applicable).

 5. Unlimited ongoing care.
-Ask questions, discuss side effects, or get medication tweaks, if needed, with 24/7 unlimited access to healthcare providers via the Hers app.
+Ask questions, discuss side effects, or get medication adjustments, if needed, with 24/7 unlimited access to licensed providers who are trained in weight management.

 WeightWatchers Process